simpeg/segns-2024-tutorial/README.md

 To be able to follow along with the tutorial, you will need to copy at least two files directly to Google Colab: the configuration file and the parser script.
-You can download them directly from github to Google Colab by typing in another cell:
+You can download them directly from github to Google Colab by typing in another cell (and then executing it):

 ```
 !wget https://raw.githubusercontent.com/simpeg/segns-2024-tutorial/main/data/20170606_337m2_Cal_DualWaveform_60Hz_414_412_418.gex